-Chapter 142 of the 2008 Laws of Maryland (House Bill 1056) established application fees to fund the State's Wetlands and Waterways Regulatory Program (Program) administered by the Maryland Department of the Environment (MDE).
-This Program administers three distinct, but inter-related statutes within the Environment Article: Title 5, Subtitle 5 (Waterway Construction); Title 5, Subtitle 9 (Nontidal Wetlands), and Title 16 (Tidal Wetlands and Riparian Rights).
-Each of these statutes plays a vital role in maintaining the health of the Chesapeake and Atlantic Coastal Bays.
+Chapter 142 of the 2008 Laws of Maryland (House Bill 1056) established application fees to fund the State's Wetlands and Waterways Regulatory Program (Program) administered by the Maryland Department of the Environment (Department or MDE).
+This Program administers three distinct, but interrelated statutes within the Environment Article: Title 5, Subtitle 5 (Waterway Construction); Title 5, Subtitle 9 (Nontidal Wetlands), and Title 16 (Tidal Wetlands and Riparian Rights).
+Each of these statutes plays a vital role in maintaining the health of the Chesapeake and Atlantic Coastal bays.
 The functions and values of the natural resources protected by these statutes include water quality enhancement; fish and wildlife habitat and migration; natural shoreline protection; flood protection; recreational opportunities and aesthetics.

-The law establishes application fees for permits and licenses issued by MDE or the Board of Public Works (Board), as well as exemptions from the applications fees for specific activities.
+The law establishes application fees for permits and licenses issued by MDE or the Board of Public Works (Board), as well as exemptions from the application fees for specific activities.
 The law also establishes a refund process for certain applications that are not processed according to specified time periods.
-Revenue generated by these fees is deposited into the Wetlands and Waterways Program Fund, a special fund created by the law and dedicated to the administration of MDE's Wetlands and Waterways Regulatory Program.
+Revenue generated by these fees is deposited into the Wetlands and Waterways Program Fund (Fund), a special fund created by the law and dedicated to the administration of the Program.
 Specific uses of the Fund include:

-- The issuance of authorizations by the Department under §§ 5-503, 5-906, 16-202, 16-302, and 16-307 of the Environment Article, Annotated Code of Maryland; - ➤ The issuance of wetlands licenses by the Board under § 16-202 of the Environment Article, Annotated Code of Maryland; - ➤ The management, conservation, protection, and preservation of the State's wetlands and waterway resources; and - ➤ Program development associated with Title 5 and Title 16 of the Environment Article, Annotated Code of Maryland, as provided by the State budget.
+- ➤ The issuance of authorizations by the Department under §§ 5-503, 5-906, 16-202, 16-302, and 16-307 of the Environment Article, Annotated Code of Maryland; - ➤ The issuance of wetlands licenses by the Board under § 16-202 of the Environment Article, Annotated Code of Maryland; - > The management, conservation, protection, and preservation of the State's wetlands and waterway resources; and - > Program development associated with Title 5 and Title 16 of the Environment Article, Annotated Code of Maryland, as provided by the State budget.

-The law requires MDE to prioritize the use of the Wetlands and Waterways Program Fund to improve the level of service to the regulated community, and identify and implement measures to reduce delays and duplication in the administration of the wetlands and waterways permit application review process.
+The law requires MDE to prioritize the use of the Fund to improve the level of service to the regulated community, and identify and implement measures to reduce delays and duplication in the administration of the permit application review process.